What's a placement? A Guide for Students

 Is it worth doing a placement year?

-Absolutely, yes!
-Here’s why: with around 91 applicants per job, securing a graduate role is competitive AF.
-A placement will give you the experience employers really value, setting you apart from those without one.
+With around 140 applicants per job, securing a graduate role is competitive AF.
+A placement will give you the deep experience employers really value, setting you apart from those without one.

 Better graduate job prospects